DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 The closest hit shader is executed when a ray hits a triangle geometry or when a custom intersection shader reports the hit (see [Intersection Shader](#intersection-shader)).

-The following image shows the workflow for the primary ray closes hit shader:
+The following image shows the workflow for the primary ray closest hit shader:

 ![image](rt_callstack_1.png)